CraigChaus/FindYourWayIn/docs/POA.md

 * Until June 26, 2022,The application should provide an easy way to search for organizations and save a plan to visit places.
 * Until June 26, 2022, the application must provide service to more than 100 clients at the same time.
 ## Technologies Used
+(Saying we will perform multi-criteria analysis for the most important technical decision, referencing to research/technical documentation)
 ### Frontend
 * __React__: React is a fast, component based Javascript framework which is used for developing SPAs.
 This makes it great for creating data visualization tools like GPS systems since it prevents the need to reload the page every time there will be a change in the map, for instance.